ubergeekzone/ubergeekzone/README.md

 </div>

 ## &#128103; About Me
 I am Located in the 412, Pittsburgh PA, and am in EST Timezone.
 I have worked remotely since 2006 mostly as a freelancer and contractor.
 I have been noticed as a top WordPress developer worldwide.
 I like to contribute to WordPress core and contribute coding time to open source projects such as Rocket Chat.
-I have had the opportunity to work on some really cool projects over the past years.
+I have had the opportunity to work on some really cool projects over the past years and have worked with some well known brands such as: Team Trivia, Viceroy Hotels & Resorts, DogJoy, Eric Kenward Racing.
 <br><br>
 I am honest, self-taught and I have a strong work ethic.
 My professional web career started because I was intrigued by a commodore 64 when I was a child.
 I love a good challenge.
 The harder it is to figure something out, only makes me want to figure it out more.
 I am also into race cars and automotive in general.